 Thais say: (ngoo sam lee-um, or ngoo kan plong) This is a bit confused in Thailand where, in southern Thailand any viper is known as Ngoo sam lee-um.
 Lee-um means triangle, and so some people confuse triangle shaped heads of the vipers with triangle cross-section of the kraits.

 Notes: I have yet to see a live banded krait in the wild, except a few dead on the roads – but I don’t go digging up ratholes or termite mounds.
 I may start if I don’t find one soon.
-I’ve been looking for 3 years to find a krait with yellow and black bands like these.
+I’ve been looking for three years to find a krait with yellow and black bands like these.
 At dinner last night I was looking around a small restaurant with many ponds, for snakes.
 I asked the owner’s son if they had seen any.
 He said, Ngoo Sam lee-um.
-SCORE.
 That’s the one!
 I’ll get their permission for some late night herping and try to bag one.
 I’m sure they’ll appreciate it.
 This restaurant is located on a small hill close to sea-level in southern Thailand.
 There are many frogs at the ponds, and probably many snakes too.